 There is more to the day of the dead than just dressing up and honoring family members that have passed.

 Learn more about the day of the dead with things you didn’t know about dia de Los Muertos.

 What to Expect for the Day of the Dead in Sayulita, Mexico

 Sayulita is a small town.
 There are two main streets, one coming into town the and other one heading out of town.
 You won’t have to worry about getting lost while you are there.

-Yes, of course you have to be smart so you don’t put yourself in dangerous situations, but everyone is super friendly and nice.
+Yes, of course, you have to be smart so you don’t put yourself in dangerous situations, but everyone is super friendly and nice here.

 The streets are filled with plentiful street vendors selling all sorts of food.
-There is live music and live performances all throughout the nights and artists in the streets painting faces.
+There is live music and live performances all throughout the night and artists in the streets paint faces.

 It is a unique experience that everyone should enjoy at least once in their lifetime.

-It is a great town to explore even if it is not this holiday.
-I highly recommend skipping Puerto Vallarta and heading to Sayulita instead.
+I highly recommend skipping Puerto Vallarta and heading to the nearby town of Sayulita instead.